easymirror/easymirror-backend/README.md

     - [ ] Endpoint to allow renaming of history item
     - [ ] Endpoint that gives list of files in history link
     - [ ] Endpoint to delete history item
+- Authentication
+    - [ ] When a new user joins, set a JWT
+    - [ ] JWT refresh every 12 hours